michael-mcmasters/LangChain-POC/README.md

 ### About
-A simple Python Langchain application to learn.
+A simple Python LangChain application to learn how to build AI agents.
+See below for notes on what I've learned.

 ### ToDo List
 - ~~Tools~~